shawncxc/zillow-analysis/README.md

 #### First Demo
 * Visulize a part of house prices in SF
 * Categorize data into three parts in spite of the types of houses
-* Visulize data for each part(average, undervalue and overvalue for per sqft and total price)
+* Visulize data for each part(average, undervalue and overvalue for per sqft and total prices)
 * Add popup window for each house

 #### Second Demo
-* Visulize house price based on house type
+* Visulize house prices based on house types
-* Interactively respond the request from users
+* Interactively respond the requests from users
 * Add popup window for each house
 * Seperate and visulize the data by bedrooms/bathrooms

 ### Pending
 * Add summary tables for the boxplot
 * Deal with the NA or mistaken data in the bedrooms and bathrooms columns: One way is to assign the average value calculated from each category to those missing or mistaken one
-* Deal with no enough data
+* Deal with not enough data